StackState Self-hosted v5.0.x

 All events in StackState have a category assigned based on the event type and source system.
 The available categories are Activities, Alerts, Anomalies, Changes and Others.
 Events received from external systems will have a category attached to them when they arrive in StackState.
 If no valid category is included in an event, it will be grouped under the category Others.

-Click on an event to display an overview of the event details in the Event properties pane on the right of the screen.
+Select an event to display detailed information about it in the right panel View summary tab.
 Events from external systems will also include links through to relevant information in the source system here:

 - Elements - The components and/or relations involved in the event.